cenidetiot/OCB.jsLibrary/README.md

 # FIWARE OCB - sender

 ## What is ocb-sender?
-***

 ocb - sender is a npm module that handle a NGSI Object for them transportation to FIWARE Orion Context Broker.
-Makes easy send context information to Fiware Ecosystem
+Makes easy send context information to FIWARE Ecosystem.
 ***
-## Install
+## How to install

 ```
 npm install ocb-sender